The comic strip featuring Calvin and Hobbes has many recurring themes.

 What’s the misunderstanding that frustrates us most in day-to-day personal injury claims work?

-It is the misunderstanding that you will inevitably lose around 25% of your compensation to pay “legal costs” if your no win-no fee claim is successful.
+It is the misunderstanding that you will inevitably lose up to 20% of your compensation to pay “legal costs” if your no win-no fee claim is successful.

 It’s the “hidden cost” of some personal injury claims and it does not need to be so.